What Is 0.3 As A Fraction

 Master the Place Value System

 A solid understanding of the place value system is the cornerstone of decimal-to-fraction conversions.
 Take the time to thoroughly understand the value of each digit to the right of the decimal point (tenths, hundredths, thousandths, etc.).
 This knowledge will enable you to quickly identify the correct denominator when converting a decimal to a fraction.
 Create or use place value charts to visualize and reinforce your understanding.
-For example, when you see 0.05, immediately recognize that the '5' is in the hundredths place, making the fraction 5/100.
+As an example, when you see 0.05, immediately recognize that the '5' is in the hundredths place, making the fraction 5/100.

 Practice Simplifying Fractions